-With the recent measles outbreak in the Greater Vancouver area, measles awareness has increased dramatically in the past couple of months.
+With the recent measles outbreak in BC, specifically the Greater Vancouver area, measles awareness has increased dramatically in the past couple of months.
 With Spring Break coming up, and more families travelling to foreign countries that have lower levels of measles immunization, so we wanted to spotlight the connection between eyesight and measles, especially for children.

 WHAT IS MEASLES?